General Guide for Promotion

 If possible email the full result to firstname.lastname@example.org This will ensure that the results are published on the Cycling Time Trials website and are passed onto the national press.

 Refer any issues relating to the event or of the conduct of any riders in the event to the District Secretary.
-Report any accidents to both the District Secretary and the National Secretary.
-Notify the District Secretary of any updates required to the generic Course Risk Assessment.
+Report any accidents to both the District Secretary and the National Secretary (Legal & Corporate).
+Notify the District Secretary of any updates required to the generic course risk assessment.

 WITHIN 7 DAYS OF THE EVENT